DJ Campbell given time off by Blackburn after spot-fixing arrest

 Striker DJ Campbell will not feature for Blackburn Rovers against Millwall on Saturday and has been granted time off by the Championship club.

-The 32-year-old was one of six people questioned by the National Crime Agency as part of a spot-fixing investigation and has been bailed until April 2014.
+The 32-year-old was one of by the National Crime Agency as part of a spot-fixing investigation and has been bailed until April 2014.

-Campbell, who joined Blackburn on a permanent basis in July, has made five appearances for Rovers this term.
+Campbell, who in July, has made five appearances for Rovers this term.

-The last of them came as a substitute in the 0-0 draw at QPR on 7 December.
+The last of them came as a substitute in the on 7 December.

 Reporters attending a media conference at Blackburn on Thursday were handed a prepared statement by the club, confirming that Campbell had been given time away from Ewood Park.